dulangaheshan/PersonalNoteManager/README.md

 # Personal Note Manager Backend

 ## Introduction
-* Backend service you can use for mange your personal notes
+* Backend service which you can integrate with your Clients (mobile, web, pwa..etc) via Rest API End Points to manage personal notes

     ### Framework and DataBase
     * .NetCore 3.1